 What is amenorrhea?

-Amenorrhea (say: “ay-men-or-ee-uh”) is when you don’t have menstrual periods.
+Amenorrhea is the medical term for when a woman doesn’t have menstrual periods.
 There are two types of amenorrhea.
-Primary amenorrhea is when you haven’t ever had a period and you are 16 years of age or older.
-Secondary amenorrhea is when you have had normal periods but then you don’t have one for 3 or more months in a row.
+Primary amenorrhea is when you are late to start your period for the first time.
+The normal age range is 14 to 16 years old.
+Secondary amenorrhea is when you miss a period for 3 months in a row or more.

 CAUSES & RISK FACTORS

 The main causes of primary amenorrhea include family history, genetics, and lifestyle.
 Women with the following factors are more at risk:

 - A family history of amenorrhea or early menopause.

 - A genetic or chromosomal defect.
 These can affect your ovary function and menstrual cycle.
 Turner syndrome is one example.

 - An extreme exercise pattern.

 Pregnancy, breastfeeding, and menopause can cause secondary amenorrhea.
 Other possible causes include:

 - Some birth controls, such as pills, injections, or intrauterine devices.
 These can affect your menstrual cycle during and after use.